reduxjs/redux/docs/faq/OrganizingState.md

 Based on this, in most cases you probably don't need a Redux-based form management library either.
 We suggest trying these approaches, in this order:

-- Even if the data is coming from the Redux store, start by writing your form logic by hand.
+- Even if the data is coming from the Redux store, start by writing your form logic by hand with `useState`.
 It's likely this is all you'll need.
 (See [**Gosha Arinich's posts on working with forms in React**](https://goshacmd.com/on-forms-react/) for some excellent guidance on this.)
-- If you decide that writing forms "manually" is too difficult, try a React-based form library like [Formik](https://github.com/jaredpalmer/formik) or [React-Final-Form](https://github.com/final-form/react-final-form).
+- If you decide that writing forms "manually" is too difficult, try a React-based form library like [React Hook Form](https://react-hook-form.com/) or [TanStack Form](https://tanstack.com/form/latest).
+These keep the form state in the component and give you validation and submission handling.
+When the user submits, dispatch one action (or call an RTK Query mutation) with the final values.
-- If you are absolutely sure you _must_ use a Redux-based form library because the other approaches aren't sufficient, then you may finally want to look at [Redux-Form](https://github.com/erikras/redux-form) and [React-Redux-Form](https://github.com/davidkpiano/react-redux-form).
+- Redux-based form libraries such as Redux-Form and React-Redux-Form are no longer actively maintained, and we don't recommend starting new projects with them.
+If you truly need form values in the store while the user is typing, write a small slice for that form and update it from the component's change handlers.

 If you are keeping form state in Redux, you should take some time to consider performance characteristics.
 Dispatching an action on every keystroke of a text input probably isn't worthwhile, and you may want to look into [ways to buffer keystrokes to keep changes local before dispatching](https://blog.isquaredsoftware.com/2017/01/practical-redux-part-7-forms-editing-reducers/).
 As always, take some time to analyze the overall performance needs of your own application.